tiagocostarebelo/tcr-weather-app-frontend/README.md

 # Weather App - Frontend (MVP)

 ## Overview
-This directory contains the frontend code for the Weather App MVP.
+This directory contains the frontend code for the MVP version of this Weather App.
 It provides a user interface built with HTML, CSS, and vanilla JavaScript to display weather information fetched from the corresponding backend service.
-Users can view weather details for their current location (via browser geolocation) or search for weather in specific cities.
+Users can view weather details for their current location (via browser geolocation - user needs to allow it) or search for weather in specific cities.
 The application features a dynamic background image related to the displayed location, sourced via the backend from Unsplash.

 ## Features (MVP)
 *   **Geolocation:** Attempts to fetch weather for the user's current location on initial load.